karincake/apem/README.md

 )

 func main() {
     // Your starting point wher you supply the adapters, here in the following
-  // example it supplies logger adapter since it is required by apem itself.
+    // example it supplies logger adapter since it is required by apem itself. a.Run(createHandlers(), &l.O) // &l.O is the logger's object }
-	a.Run(createHandlers(), &l.O)
-}
 ```